smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

     reporting a timeout, meaning that the submitted job must be stuck and no job completion message was ever detected.
     a.
-This Rule compares the reserved dynamic variable named WAITDYNVAR to a value of \'FAIL\'.
+This Rule compares the reserved dynamic variable named WAITDYNVAR to a value of 'FAIL'.
 If that value is matched, the response command sets the Operator Replay token/variable to the value that will force the Script to end abnormally: